nolaProgramierer/django-react-hybrid/README.md

 # Django/React Hybrid App
-## An App demonstrated CRUD operations on a Piano Inventory
+## An App demonstrating CRUD operations on a Piano Inventory
 ### HES CSCI E-33a
 You don't have to give up all the advantages of using a fully-featured framework, like Django, in order to take advantage of the React.
 This application serves a React app as a static asset served in a Django tmeplate.
 In order to build such an app you'll need the following:
 1. A functional Django project and app